MonoKAN: Certified Monotonic Kolmogorov-Arnold Network: Experiments

-In the initial set of experiments, we used the following datasets proposed by \citet{Liu2020CertifiedNetworks}: COMPAS \citep{Angwin2023MachineBlacks.}, a classification dataset with 13 features, including 4 monotonic ones; Blog Feedback Regression \citep{Buza2014FeedbackBlogs}, a regression dataset with 276 features, 8 of which are monotonic; and Loan Defaulter, a classification dataset with 28 features, 5 of which are monotonic.
+After the illustrative example presented in the previous section, we now evaluate the performance of the proposed algorithm on several real-world datasets.
+In the initial set of experiments, we used the following datasets proposed by \citep{Liu2020CertifiedNetworks}: COMPAS \citep{Angwin2016MachineBlacks.}, a classification dataset containing 6{,}172 records and 13 features, including 4 features labeled as monotonic; Blog Feedback Regression \citep{Buza2014FeedbackBlogs}, a high-dimensional regression dataset with 54{,}270 samples and 276 features, 8 of which are designated monotonic; and Loan Defaulter, a large-scale classification dataset with nearly half a million records and 28 features, including 5 monotonic ones \footnote{https://www.kaggle.com/datasets/wordsforthewise/lending-club/code}.
+Therefore, the aforementioned datasets enable a realistic evaluation of MonoKAN in real-world, large-scale scenarios that involve high-dimensional feature spaces.

+Moreover, following the approach described in \citep{Nolte2022ExpressiveNetworks}, we evaluated both MonoKAN and the Expressive Monotonic Network using two configurations: one with the full set of input features and another with a reduced subset selected via Ridge regression.
+In the reduced setup, we trained a Ridge model and selected the top 20 features for the Blog Feedback dataset and the top 15 for the Loan Defaulter dataset, based on the absolute value of the learned coefficients.
+For each model, we reported the results corresponding to the best-performing configuration.

+To improve clarity and reproducibility, we have added Appendix \ref{ap:data_description}, which provides detailed descriptions of each dataset, including task type, number of features, number of monotonic constraints, and the rationale behind the monotonic assignments.
+Besides, it is important to note that the monotonic features, described in Appendix \ref{ap:data_description}, were defined according to the original benchmark specifications and were not determined by the authors.

-For the second set of experiments, we employed datasets specified by \citet{Sivaraman2020Counterexample-GuidedNetworks}: the Auto MPG dataset, which is a regression dataset with 3 monotonic features and is one of the benchmarks in the literature \citep{Cano2019MonotonicSets}, and the Heart Disease dataset, which is a classification dataset featuring two monotonic variables.
+On the other hand, for the second set of experiments, we employed datasets specified by \citet{Sivaraman2020Counterexample-GuidedNetworks}: the Auto MPG dataset \footnote{https://archive.ics.uci.edu/dataset/9/auto+mpg}, which is a regression dataset with 3 monotonic features and is one of the benchmarks in the literature \citep{Cano2019MonotonicSets}, and the Heart Disease dataset \footnote{https://archive.ics.uci.edu/dataset/45/heart+disease}, which is a classification dataset featuring two monotonic variables.
 The results obtained are going to be compared with COMET \citep{Sivaraman2020Counterexample-GuidedNetworks}, Min-Max Net \citep{Daniels2010MonotoneNetworks}, Deep Lattice Network \citep{You2017DeepFunctions}, Constrained Monotonic Networks \citep{Runje2023ConstrainedNetworks} and \citep{Nolte2022ExpressiveNetworks}.

-The computations were performed on a machine equipped with two Intel(R) Xeon(R) E5-2640 v4 CPUs, each operating at 2.40 GHz.
-Each processor has 10 cores and supports hyper-threading with 2 threads per core, resulting in a total of 40 threads across both CPUs.
-Besides, the system has a total of approximately 260 GB of RAM.
-The proposed code was developed based on the Pytorch framework \citep{Paszke2019PyTorch:Library}.
-The results and the proposed MonoKAN code can be accessed on GitHub at \href{https://github.com/alejandropolo/MonoKAN}{\url{https://github.com/alejandropolo/MonoKAN}}.